Current as of: August 23, 2026 - 10:07

 Return at dawn to explore Machu Picchu when the mist lifts from the citadel and silence still holds the terraces.

-After a relaxed lunch at Café Inkaterra in Aguas Calientes, board the Inca Rail Prime Service for a smooth journey back to Cuzco, complete with live Andean music and locally inspired snacks.
+After a relaxed lunch in Aguas Calientes, board the Inca Rail Prime Service for a smooth journey back to Cuzco, complete with live Andean music and locally inspired snacks.

-After breakfast, take a final moment in the stone courtyards of Palacio del Inka.
-The journey winds to a close, but the echoes of Peru remain in the weight of carved stone, the warmth of shared tables, and the stories carried through Andean skies.
+After breakfast, linger for a final moment in the stone courtyard of Antigua Casona San Blas before your journey comes to an end.
+Peru stays with you in the precision of Inca stonework, the generosity of shared tables and the stories carried through the Andes.

-Alternatively, open a new chapter of discovery by speaking to your Signature Collection travel expert about extending your stay.
+Alternatively, begin a new chapter by speaking to your Signature Collection travel expert about extending your stay.

 Experience the best of Peruvian hospitality